Chapter 18 - The Now and Possible Future

 He was particularly interested in who created the slates of fake electors as part of the plan to illegally overthrow the results of the 2020 election.

-Elon Musk was prominent in this threat scan as he continued to disrupt Twitter by firing employees responsible for content moderation and re-instating Trump and other white, nationalists that had been banned from the platform after the January 6th insurrection.
+Elon Musk was prominent in this scan as he continued to disrupt Twitter by firing employees responsible for content moderation and re-instating Trump and other white, nationalists that had been banned from the platform after the January 6th insurrection.
 He seemed only interested in the attention was is getting rather than the impact his changes at Twitter would impact democracy in America.

 The Dominion Voting Machine 1.6 billion dollar case against Fox New continued.